theNewDynamic/how-the-icc-works.org/_introduction/crimes-against-humanity.md

 ---

-A crimes against humanity is a criminal act committed within the context of a “widespread and systematic attack directed against a civilian population”.
+A crime against humanity is a serious criminal act committed within the context of a “widespread and systematic attack directed against a civilian population”.
 A crime against humanity can can occur during war or peace, and can include murder, rape, slavery, persecution, extermination, and torture.&nbsp;